gipfeli-io/documentation/docs/setup.md

 ## Backend

 ### Database

+TypeORM is configured in class `src/infrastructure/config/database-config.ts`.
+Entities have to be named like this `*.entity.ts` and will be automatically included in the search for changes when generating a new migration.

-The easiest way to setup the database is to use the postgres docker image.
+The easiest way to setup the database is to use the postgres postgis docker image.
 Do the following steps to configure it:
-1. `docker pull postgres:14.2`
+1. `docker pull postgis/postgis`
-2. `docker run --name pg14_container -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 -v /data:/var/lib/postgresql/data -d postgres`
+2. `docker run -d --name postgis_docker -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres -p 5432:5432 postgis/postgis`
    - `-p` : this maps the internal container port to an external port so we can connect to the database from outside of the container
-   - `-v` : this is used do sync data to a local folder so that we won't lose it after the docker container is stopped
-3. Feel free to create a new database with any naming you like or use the default database 'postgres'
+3. Feel free to create a new database with any naming you like or use the default database 'postgres'.
+Make sure to update the database name in the .env file.

 :::info
 Connect to database instance with your favorite db tool (e.g. DBeaver, DataGrip etc.) and use the following config (only working if you executed the docker command as shown above):